kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/02-yoga-server-heroku-or-now.md

 ## View URL
 * You will see playground appear (_could take a moment for the app to start itself_)
 * It will show all our schemas
-* If you get a `nodemon` error
-* You need to be in `backend` folder and add `nodemon` as a dependency

-`$ npm nodemon`

-* Add and commit again

-`git subtree push --prefix backend heroku-backend master`

-* I was trying to add `nodemon` to `package.json` several times and it would not add it to `package.json`.
-I manually copied the line from `devDependencies` and added it to `dependencies`, then ran `$ npm i` and then added, commited and pushed **backend subtree** again
-* This worked then I got the can't find `dotenv` and so for some reason it wasn't adding it to the `package.json` so I had to manually add it as well
-* Not sure why this happened but it took an hour to figure out - lesson learned is if you see module not found, check `package.json` and see if package is listed as a dependency (_we are dealing with production and want all packages in dependency that we need_)

 ## Tip
 * When you push to heroku it is based on your git so you need to add then commit and then push to heroku